Search TV and stream directly to lecture halls at your university

 Creates a digital archive

 SnapStream allows for the creation of a TV library to digitally store and access recordings, replacing VHS and DVD libraries.
-Our client-server architecture allows schools to have one centralized library of recordings and clips, making the content readily accessible to faculty and students.
+Our client-server architecture allows schools to have one centralized library of recordings and clips, making the TV content ready for analysis and easily accessible to both faculty and students.

 Sends e-mail alerts (view screenshot)